simboden/BVtkNodes/docs/BVTKNodes.rst

 not work correctly.

-- **Name** specifies the object and mesh names for the Blender object which will be created.
-Note: Any pre-existing mesh will be deleted upon update.
+- **Name** specifies the object and mesh names for the Blender object which will be created. **Note:** Any pre-existing mesh will be deleted upon update.
 - **Auto update**: If enabled, the node tree will be updated immediately whenever a value in a node is changed.
 If not enabled, the user must run **Update** operator manually to update Blender object and mesh after changes.
 - **Smooth** will set surface normal smoothing on for the mesh if enabled.

-  **Note**: You may need to visit *Edit Mode* for the object in order to show correct shading in the 3D Viewport after running *Update* with this option enabled.
+  **Note**: You may need to visit *Edit Mode* for the object in order to show correct shading in the 3D Viewport after running *Update* with *Smooth* option enabled.

 - **Generate Material** will generate an white diffuse default material and assign it to this object.
 Warning: Any existing